EOS-Mainnet/Community-Launch-Docs/README.md

 We are suggesting the following amendment on constitution:

 C1: Article I:
 Members shall not initiate violence or the threat of violence against another Member.
-Lawful prosecution of crimes does not constitute initiation of violence.
+Lawful prosecution of crimes with the goal of preserving life, liberty and property does not constitute initiation of violence.

 C2: Addition to constitution:
 Article XX Interim Constitution